 Policy Makers and Associations

-Delta-EE helps a range of policy makers and shapers including government departments, associations, NGOs, and agencies, to understand the complexity of the energy transition, bringing together the knowledge from across many sectors which is required to develop coherent and robust policy options.
+LCP Delta helps a range of policy makers and shapers including government departments, associations, NGOs, and agencies, to understand the complexity of the energy transition, bringing together the knowledge from across many sectors which is required to develop coherent and robust policy options.

 We have supported policy makers in several areas to understand the changing customer and how new types of services and products will impact the way that customers use energy.
 This draws together our market research and forecasting with a technical understanding of the energy system.